vfarcic/devops26/manuscript/16-serverless-apps.md

-# Using Jenkins X To Define And Run Serverless Deployments
+# Using Jenkins X To Define And Run Serverless Deployments {#knative}

 W> At the time of this writing (July 2019), the examples in this chapter work both in **static** and **serverless** Jenkins X but only in a **GKE** cluster.
 Feel free to monitor [the issue 4668](https://github.com/jenkins-x/jx/issues/4668) for more info.